All About Your Aid Offer

 Now that you have your offer, what do you need to do?
 Here are steps you can take NOW to get ready!

-2. Follow the WVU Hub on Twitter, Facebook, and Instagram.
+- Follow the WVU Hub on X, Facebook, and Instagram.

-3. Other Funding Options: Explore our Other Funding Options webpage for information on applying for external scholarships, the monthly payment plan, and other potential ways to help you fund educational expenses.
+- Other funding options: Explore our Other Funding Options webpage for information on applying for external scholarships, the tuition payment plan, and other potential ways to help you fund educational expenses.

 Specific account information cannot be released to parents, spouses, friends, other family members, or other third parties unless you give them access.
 For first-time students, this begins when you either move into on-campus housing or attend your first day of classes as a student on one of WVU's campuses - whichever comes first.
 This is due to the Family Educational Rights and Privacy Act (FERPA).